Eloping is a personal decision and couples do it for many reasons. We’ve listed our top ten reasons to elope in 2022.

 According to as survey of 15,000 couples a wedding in the USA cost an average of $28,000 in 2021.
 Elopements while still, a serious investment are generally less than a traditional wedding, as they strip back all the extras so you can save thousands that you can spend on your trip to Scotland, or your house deposit, or keep as savings for a rainy day.

 10 To help the planet

 For us, this is one of the most important reasons to elope.
 The two of you eloping will have far less impact on the planet than a big wedding which will inevitably create waste- leftover food, plastic packaging, decorations.
 Plus all the carbon emissions of all your guests travelling across the world to be with you.

 The carbon footprint of an elopement is far lower which many 2022 couples want as the green credentials of their wedding become more important to them.
 Eloping also gives you the chance to embrace the natural world, go somewhere quiet and meaningful to you.
 We can help you have a ‘leave no trace’ elopement so that you can feel great that you’ve minimised your impact on the environment.

 Find out more

-We’re Oli and Steph Prince, Scotland based elopement and intimate wedding photographers.
-Working in the wild, Iceland, Faroes.
-Wherever you want to go.
+We’re Oli and Steph Prince, Isle of Skye based elopement and intimate wedding photographers.